*This article is written collaboratively by both Pamela and Rondall Reynoso. *

-During this entire time of homelessness not one of Rondall’s three siblings inquired as to our well-being.
+During this entire time of homelessness, not one of Rondall’s three siblings inquired as to our well-being.
 None of them asked if we were okay.
 None of them asked if we had any place to sleep.
-They had maliciously forced us out of Dad’s long vacant second house and into homelessness- showing no care whatsoever about the effect of their actions.
-Further, during our month of homelessness the house we were coerced out of sat vacant.
+They had maliciously forced us out of Dad’s long-vacant second house and into homelessness- showing no care whatsoever about the effect of their actions.
+Further, during our month of homelessness, the house we were coerced out of sat vacant.
 In fact, it has been six months since they forced us out and the home still sits empty and has yet to be sold, or even put on the market—even though the stated need for removing us from the home was so that it could be sold quickly.
-The repairs they have made did not require the home being vacated and the lawyer argued that since the home needed to sell immediately, they could sell it without making the repairs.
-Additionally, Rondall’s brother has yet to return the easement that runs straight through Dad’s property to his brother’s adjoining property.
+The repairs they made did not require the home to be vacated and the lawyer argued that since the home needed to sell immediately, they could sell it without making the repairs.
+Additionally, Rondall’s brother has yet to return the easement that runs straight through Dad’s property.
 The immediate return of the easement was a part of the mediation agreement since he has a separate driveway and the easement only serves to devalue Dad’s property.
 This was signed and agreed to by all siblings, but they are refusing to comply.

 The reason they gave for needing to quickly force us out of the home was the money from selling that house was needed to cover Dad’s expenses.
 It sounds reasonable, if it were true.
 Dad has several pensions that amply provide for his needs.
 If Dad’s lack of resources were really at issue, it would not have made sense for them to spend in the neighborhood of $40,000 of Dad’s money to force us out of the home.
 Further, Dad owned property out of state that could have well covered any deficit for the rest of Dad’s life.